 Report a hit and run immediately.
 Call 911 for injuries or major damage.
 For minor cases, contact the local police non-emergency line.
 Share all crash details and fleeing vehicle info.
 Then notify your insurance company and include documentation like photos and the police report number.

-What should I do if I accidentally left the scene of a hit and run?
+What should I do if I accidentally leave the scene of a hit and run?

 If you left a hit and run scene by mistake or panic, contact a personal injury attorney right away.
 Turning yourself in is often viewed more favorably by courts.
 An attorney can guide your response and help reduce penalties.
 Never face hit and run charges without legal advice.